 Most labral tears can be repaired through conservative methods.
 IGEA Brain, Spine & Orthopedics starts our treatment with nonsteroidal anti-inflammatory drugs (NSAIDs).
 These include ibuprofen and aspirin and can be purchased over the counter to relieve pain and reduce inflammation.
 More severe pain can be addressed with a corticosteroid injection.
 Meanwhile, physical therapy helps to restore strength, stability, and range of motion while preventing future injuries.

 In some severe cases, surgery may be necessary.
-We are home to an expert orthopedic surgeon, Dr. Arun Rajaram, MD, FAAOS, who has years of experience performing advanced repair procedures.
+We are home to expert orthopedic surgeons who have years of experience performing advanced repair procedures.
 He will meet with patients to discuss the condition and form a personalized treatment plan that addresses their pain.

 Seek Treatment for Labral Tears